robert-lieck/pythontemplatepackage/_sources/index.rst.txt

 .. ...add more elements to table of contents

-You can include code as part of the documentation, which is automatically tested
+You can include code as part of the documentation

    >>> print("Hello World")
    Hello World

+which can be tested by running ``make doctest``.
+This is also run by the GitHub action to build the documentation.

-You can also include examples, which are shown in the :doc:`auto_examples/index`.
+You can also include executable example files with code and text, which are shown in the :doc:`auto_examples/index`.
+The ``test_examples.py`` unittest automatically runs these examples to check for errors.

 .. autoclass:: pythontemplatepackage.myclass.MyClass
    :members: